-- (1) Clean and check these components. - \ Use isopropyl alcohol or brake fluid for washing the components.
+- (1) Clean and check these components. - Use isopropyl alcohol or brake fluid for washing the components.
 Do not use gasoline, kerosene or any other mineral oils.
-When using alcohol, do not leave rubber parts in the liquid for more than 30 seconds. - (2) Inspect the inside wall of the master cylinder, and if any faults are found, replace the cylinder assembly. - (3) Replace the boot(8), the primary cup(4), piston(2), if deformation or any other defect is found.
+When using alcohol, do not leave rubber parts in the liquid for more than 30 seconds. - (2) Inspect the inside wall of the master cylinder, and if any faults are found, replace the cylinder assembly. - (3) Replace the boot(8), piston kit(20), if deformation or any other defect is found.

-- \ Prior to assembly make sure again of no contaminant of the components.
+- Prior to assembly make sure again of no contaminant of the components.
 Apply a thin coat of brake oil to the components. - · Assembly is in opposite order to disassembly.